AntithesisConundrum/ctf-writeups/defcon-quals-2018/throwback/README.md

 Let's try... the letters before/after the exclamation points.
 Before: `oeou kmpym`, after: `ehi osdut `.
 Neither works.

-Thinking of this as a stenography tactic... it's not usually a good steno tactic to require your hidden message to rely on the plaintext it's encoded in.
-(You then need to find a specific plaintext that works, which kind of weakens the point of using steno in the first place.)
+Thinking of this as a steganography tactic... it's not usually a good stego tactic to require your hidden message to rely on the plaintext it's encoded in.
+(You then need to find a specific plaintext that works, which kind of weakens the point of using stego in the first place.)
 So let's consider the positions of the exclamation points, rather than the letters around them.